SAM3-I: Segment Anything with Instructions: Introduction

-This leads to a natural question: \textit{\textbf{Can we retain SAM3's strong concept recall ability gained from large-scale training while enabling it to interpret more complex instructions and ground the corresponding instances?}} To approximate this capability, SAM3 currently relies on external multi-modal agents, \eg, Qwen3-VL~\cite{Qwen3VL}, to convert long instructions into short NPs and then perform multiple rounds of mask filtering process.
+This leads to a natural question: \textit{\textbf{Can we retain SAM3's strong concept recall ability gained from large-scale training while enabling it to interpret more complex instructions and ground the corresponding instances?}} To approximate this capability, SAM3 currently relies on external multi-modal agents, \eg, Qwen3-VL~\citep{Qwen3VL}, to convert long instructions into short NPs and then perform multiple rounds of mask filtering process.
 Although workable, this agent-driven pipeline separates linguistic reasoning from visual segmentation, adds notable computational overhead, and limits the model's ability to directly align complex instructions with visual concepts.
-More importantly, the PCS formulation constrains the agent’s final output to short NPs.
-These NP-level concepts are overly coarse and often insufficient for precisely grounding specific instances described by detailed instructions, as shown in Fig.~\ref{fig:intro}~c and d.
+More importantly, the PCS formulation constrains the agent's final output to short NPs.
+These NP-level concepts are overly coarse and often insufficient for precisely grounding specific instances described by detailed instructions, as illustrated in Fig.~\ref{fig:intro}~c and d.

-To overcome these limitations, we present \textbf{SAM3-I}, an enhanced framework that unifies concept-level understanding and instruction-level reasoning within the SAM family.
-SAM3-I directly interprets complex natural-language instructions and grounds the corresponding instances that satisfy the specified conditions, while retaining SAM3's strong concept recall ability.
-At its core, SAM3-I introduces an instruction-aware cascaded adaptation mechanism that progressively aligns expressive instruction semantics with SAM3's existing vision–language representations, enabling instruction-following segmentation without sacrificing its original concept-driven capabilities.
+To address these limitations, we propose \textbf{SAM3-I}, an instruction-following extension of the SAM family that unifies concept-level grounding and instruction-level reasoning within a single segmentation framework.
+Built upon SAM3, SAM3-I preserves its strong concept recall ability while enabling the direct interpretation of free-form natural-language instructions, ranging from simple referring expressions to complex reasoning-based queries.
+At its core, we introduce a dedicated instruction-aware cascaded adaptation mechanism with dedicated alignment losses that progressively aligns expressive instruction semantics with SAM3's existing vision-language representations.
+This design injects instruction-following capability in a parameter-efficient manner, without disrupting SAM3's original concept-driven strengths.

-To enable scalable instruction alignment, we further develop a data construction pipeline that converts existing open-vocabulary segmentation datasets into a large instruction-centric corpus.
-The pipeline is guided by a structured instruction taxonomy, covering concept, simple, and complex levels of instruction, and synthesizes diverse descriptions accordingly.
-Each generated instruction is then validated through a three-stage annotation–inspection–correction procedure to guarantee faithful grounding to its corresponding image.
-This process yields a high-quality dataset that more accurately reflects the richness and diversity of natural-language expressions encountered in real-world applications.